golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 When you run the code, it takes a bit longer than previously, as Ray needs to create a virtual environment before the execution.

-### Submit the code to cluster & observe the autoscaling
+### Submit the code to cluster and observe the autoscaling

 With the cluster up and running, with Ray notified about endplay lib dependency, executing our app is as simple as: